decidables/decidables/sites/detectable/src/sdt.md

 :::ui

-In the *live* graph of the model, the box representing the model's measurement for each trial represents whether the trial will have a :ui[Hit Outcome], :ui[Miss Outcome], :ui[Correct Rejection Outcome], or :ui[False Alarm Outcome].
+In the *live* graph of the model, the box representing the model's measurement for each trial represents whether the trial outcome will be a :key[Hit], :key[Miss], :key[Correct Rejection], or :key[False Alarm].
 The distributions are also colored accordingly to indicate the outcome that will result from sampling from each part of each distribution.

 The measurements and resulting outcomes for each trial in the histogram will update as you drag the distributions or the threshold to adjust the parameter values.
 The table and ROC space will also